JaskRendix/chirp-rpi/README.md

 To convert raw capacitance into moisture percentage, calibration is required.

-### Procedure
+### Manual procedure
 1. Let the sensor stabilize in dry air; record the lowest raw value.
 2. Submerge the sensing area in water; record the highest raw value.
-3. Create a calibration object using these values.
+3. Use these values to create a calibration object.
-4. Use the calibration in the driver or CLI.

 ### Example